45 St Peters Street,

-Grade 2 listed building built in two stages in 1912 and 1938 in the Arts and crafts style The building was in need of extensive repairs due to incorrect decoration and general wear and tear
+Grade II listed building built in two stages (1912 and 1938) in the Arts and Crafts style.
+The building required extensive repairs due to incorrect decoration and general wear and tear.

 AWARD WINNING REFURBISHMENT IN DERBY

-Being a Grade II listed building the restoration work necessitated that any works undertaken match the existing finishes as closely as possible, requiring all of our knowledge & expertise in renovations to achieve the desired results.
+Being a Grade II listed building, the restoration necessitated that any works undertaken match the existing finishes as closely as possible, requiring all of our knowledge and expertise in renovations to achieve the desired results.

 Following an initial consultation with Derby City Council’s planning team, samples of lime render and paint finishes were sent for laboratory analysis so they could be matched.
 Extensive planning and surveying prior to commencement ensured that no aspect of the restoration was overlooked.

 Craftsmen were commissioned to repeat the hand carvings to the gallow brackets at eaves level (see adjacent photos) with skilled joinery applied to repair the Doric style window mullions and cills.

 Skilled plasterers undertook repairs to the pargeting to prepare the building exterior for re-decoration.
 Replaced glazing also required craftsmen to repair the metal casement windows, with new lead work and minor roof repairs.

 The extensive repairs undertaken by T&D led to a stunning renovation, restoring the architecture and artwork to their original splendour.